PeterMensah2611/metaProjects/ethProofintermediate/kbcoin/README.md

-# Kcoin Solidity Token Contract
+# Kbcoin Solidity Token Contract

 This is an erc20 Solidity smart contract for managing a token called Kcoin (KC).